openmetalio/openmetal-docs/docs/engineers-notes/rancher.md

 #### Create Servers

-These nodes will serve as your 3 kubernetes cluster nodes.
+These nodes will serve as your 3 Kubernetes cluster nodes.
 We'll use the `--user-data` flag to pass the script we created above to the nodes.
 This will install docker on the nodes.
 We'll also use the `--max` flag to create 3 nodes at once.